 Let me pause here to be clear about two things so that moving forward you can understand where I am coming from with parts of this story.

-ONE: The terms and compilation of symptoms associate with PANDAS and PANS is relatively new to the medical community.
+ONE: The terms and compilation of symptoms associated with PANDAS and PANS is relatively new to the medical community.
 One neurologist that we saw seven months ago now, quoted me that 1/3 of neurologists believe in these syndromes and that the other 2/3 do not.
 I am not sure where he got these numbers from.
 He was clear that most neurologists have seen these symptoms coming from illnesses like strep, but that they did not all believe in the actual syndromes themselves.
 I learned that I was lucky that the two pediatricians that we saw knew of and believed in PANDAS, as many parents face pediatricians who cannot give an answer about what is wrong with their children.
 That being said, there are doctors in the United States who specialize in diagnosing and treating PANDAS and PANS, it’s just that they are spread thinly throughout the country.
 This is changing.
 Knowledge and acknowledgment by the medical community and by the general population is occurring.
 Just two weeks ago, Dr. Oz did a segment on it, bringing it to light in the mainstream.
 It helps that recent studies now show that the brain and the immune system are intricately linked.
 Columbia University just published an article titled How Recurrent Strep A Infections Affect the Brain.
 I think that this plays a big role in doctors understanding the connection between illnesses like strep and their ability to cause issues with the brain.

 Back to my daughter’s story.
 My daughter had her first bout with strep throat in May of 2015.
 She tested positive for strep through a rapid strep test.
 She also had a significantly high fever not so common of strep, so she may have also been fighting another virus as well.
 During her illness, she began rolling her eyes to the corner.
 At first I thought that she was rolling her eyes at what I said, but watching her closely, I realized that she was doing it at least ten times an hour (sometimes more) and that she had no idea it was happening.
 This eye tic lasted for a few months and was noticeable to anyone around her.
 In addition to the eye tic, I began to notice that she had a tic in her hip when she walked.
-This particular tic was only severe for a few days, and then happened randomly a few times after that.
+This particular tic was only severe for a few days and then happened randomly a few times after that.
 She also had an OCD type movement where she would use her feet to pull down the ends of her pants, as though they were coming up her leg a bit and she was trying to push them down.
-During these months of tics (I should mention that we never pointed them out to her), she was super needy of me, not wanting leave my side and crying/screaming endlessly if I even went upstairs without her.
+During these months of tics (I should mention that we never pointed them out to her), she was super needy of me, not wanting to leave my side and crying/screaming endlessly if I even went upstairs without her.
 The moment I noticed her first tic (the eye tic), whilst she was still battling a fever and illness, the pediatrician had us take her to the children’s hospital.
 There we saw a neurologist who deemed it a possible tic disorder and told us to have her checked out in a few months if it was still occurring.
 That Dr. brought up the term PANDAS to me, letting me know that her team of doctors did not subscribe to the syndrome.
 It wasn’t until the next day that I noticed the other tics.
 We waited two months.
 The tics were still there, so we went for a second opinion from another neurologist.
 This one also did not subscribe to PANDAS and once again deemed her problems as those stemming from a tic disorder.
 We were told that there is no known cause and no real treatment for tic disorders and that we should wait it out to see if this would be a permanent condition.

 That’s when the mama warrior in me came out.
 I mean, how could something clearly abnormal, effecting a major part of her body, her brain, have no known cause and no treatment – come on!
 There were plenty of clues as to what caused hers.
 I wasn’t going to sit around and wait and see for another second.
 That’s when I went into motion to treat her using alternative methods.
 Looking back, I should have started earlier, but I was so overwhelmed at wanting to just get a diagnosis and at helping her get through every day life, that I just didn’t think of it (odd, I know).
 It took that moment of being told to “wait and see” and “there’s nothing you can do,” for me to realize that I didn’t need a diagnosis of anything specific; I needed to at least start treating for what I did know was going on.